agrussellknives/couchdb-ruby-query-server/README.md

             }
         }
     }

-If you are going to allow people you may not necessarily trust "admin-level" access to your CouchDB install, such that they may create design documents and therefore upload their own code, you may sandbox user code with the `--safe` flag like so:
+By default, all code run within the view server is sandboxed.
+So that you can allow people you may not necessarily trust "admin-level" access to your CouchDB install, such that they may create design documents and therefore upload their own code.
+Certain features of the view server, such as debugging and logging errors to a file are not available unless the server is explicity run in --unsafe mode.

-    [query_servers]
-    ruby = /path/to/ruby -- /path/to/bin/couchdb_view_server --safe

 All code is eval'd and run under a `$SAFE` level of 4 in this mode.
 If running in safe mode, it is preferred to run under Ruby 1.9, which has a vastly improved "trust/untrusted" model for security of objects.

+If you do want to run your views in unsafe mode flag like so:

+    [query_servers]
+    ruby = /path/to/ruby -- /path/to/bin/couchdb_view_server --unsafe

+## Debugging

+It is possible to attach rdebug to the query server to debug the map, etc. functions as they are being run.
+This requires the Ruby 1.9 compatible ruby-debug gem.
+The view server uses a specially patched version of the debugger in order to allow you to list, step through, and set breakpoints within eval'd lambda functions.

+In order for the debugger to attach, you must start the view server with at least both the --unsafe and the --debug options.
+The following options are also available.

+Usage: add the path of the couchdb_view_server in your couchdb.ini file, and specify options there.

+**Using any of the debug settings will slow the view server down considerably.**

+Specific Options:
+    -f, --file FILENAME              Output STDERR to file FILENAME.
+Ignored if --debug and --unsafe are not given
+    -u, --debug                      Enable debugging of Query Server Functions.
+ 									 	Ignored if --unsafe is not given.
+    -s, --stop-on-error              Wait for a debugger to connect if an exception is thrown.
+Ignored if --debug
+										is not given
+    -w, --wait                       Wait for debugger connection on startup.
+										Ignored if --debug is not given.
+        --unsafe                     Don't sandbox Query Server Functions.
+										DANGEROUS.
+    -r FILE                          require a file into the view server so it can be accessed within functions
+    -h, --help                       Display this screen

+## Requiring External Libraries

+Passing a -r FILE to the view server will require the file into the view server, so functions, constants, etc within it will be available to eval'd view functions.

+Requiring a file is done each time the server is executed (which can be frequently) so requiring large libraries may not be very wise.

 ## Notes